Beverly Farms: History

 Beverly Farms and the adjacent Prides Crossing were originally farming communities.
 In the late eighteenth and early nineteenth centuries, wealthy residents of Boston, Philadelphia, Chicago, Washington, D.C., and New York City built summer estates along the seashore.
 These properties were the size and stature of those in Newport, Rhode Island, though only a few of the original mansions remain in the neighborhood today.

 In 1887, Beverly Farms unsuccessfully petitioned the Massachusetts legislature for incorporation as a town.
 Town Selectman John Baker argued against the incorporation and in response to a bribery scandal, Oliver Ames vetoed the Act.

+Map of the proposed town of Beverly Farms, Mass.

 By the mid-twentieth century, Beverly Farms resembled a small town, somewhat secluded from the rest of Beverly and culturally interlinked with Prides Crossing.
 A number of working-class neighborhoods appeared around the town.
 As of 2020, 82% of individuals in the workforce are in White-collar jobs, with 18% working Blue-collar jobs.

 Beverly Hills, California, was named in 1907 after Beverly Farms, which was a vacation spot of then-President Taft.

 A photograph of Marian Hooper Adams riding on horseback in Beverly Farms.

 Institutions

-The community is served by three churches: St. John's Episcopal Church, whose altarpiece was sculpted by artist Hildreth Meiere, North Shore Baptist Community Church and St. Margaret of Scotland Catholic Church designed by architect William Ralph Emerson.
+The community is served by three churches: St. John's Episcopal Church, whose altarpiece was sculpted by artist Hildreth Meiere, North Shore Community Baptist Church and St. Margaret of Scotland Catholic Church designed by architect William Ralph Emerson.
 Among other public buildings are a community center, a fire station, a railroad station on the MBTA Commuter Rail, and a recently expanded branch of the Beverly Public Library.

 A view of the Beverly Farms public library.